-Set forth below is a description of terms of options granted pursuant to the 1994 Plan, provided, however, that individual option grants in any particular case may be more restrictive as to any or all of the terms described below.
+Set forth below is a description of terms of options granted pursuant to the 1996 Plan, provided, however, that individual option grants in any particular case may be more restrictive as to any or all of the terms described below.

-a.
-PRICE.
+A. PRICE.
 The purchase price per share deliverable upon the exercise of an incentive stock option shall not be less than the fair market value of a share on the date of grant.
 The purchase price per share deliverable upon the exercise of an incentive stock option granted to a person, who at the time of grant, owns directly or indirectly, stock constituting more than ten percent (10%) of the total combined voting power of all classes of stock of the Company entitled to vote (or a parent or subsidiary thereof), must be at least one hundred and ten percent (110%) of the fair market value of such stock on the date the option was granted.
-The purchase price per share deliverable upon the exercise of a nonqualified stock option shall be determined by the Committee in its sole discretion.
-The exercise price of options granted under the 1994 Plan may be paid either (i) in cash at the time the option is exercised, or (ii) at the discretion of the Committee, by delivery to the Company of other Common Stock of the Company owned by the optionee.
+The Purchase Price per Share deliverable upon exercise of a Nonqualified Stock Option shall be not less than the Fair Market Value of a Share on the Date of Grant of the Nonqualified Stock Option except that the purchase price for no more than 5% of the shares under the plan can be determined by the Committee in its sole discretion.
+The exercise price of options granted under the 1996 Plan may be paid either (i) in cash at the time the option is exercised, or (ii) at the discretion of the Committee, by delivery to the Company of other Common Stock of the Company owned by the optionee.

-b.
-OPTION EXERCISE.
-A stock option may be exercisable, in part or in full, at any time and from time to time six months after the date of grant and during an exercise period, and may be subject to such performance criteria, and conditions as shall be determined by the Committee on a case-by-case basis and such exercise period and restrictions shall be described in the agreement evidencing the stock option.
+- B. OPTION EXERCISE.
+A stock option may be exercisable, in part or in full, at any time and from time to time twelve months after the date of grant and during an exercise period, and may be subject to such performance criteria, and conditions as shall be determined by the Committee on a case-by-case basis and such exercise period and restrictions shall be described in the agreement evidencing the stock option.
 The exercise period applicable to any incentive stock option shall not exceed ten (10) years from the date of grant and in certain circumstances may not exceed five (5) years, as described above.
-The Committee may accelerate the times at which a stock option may be exercised.
+The Committee may accelerate the times at which a stock option may be exercised. - C. NONASSIGNABILITY.

-c.
-NONASSIGNABILITY.
 No option may be transferred by an optionee other than by will or by the laws of descent and distribution.
-During the lifetime of an optionee, an option may be exercised only by the optionee.

-d.
-EXPIRATION FOLLOWING TERMINATION OF EMPLOYMENT.
-Under the 1994 Plan, an option will terminate immediately upon the optionee ceasing to be employed by the Company or a parent or subsidiary thereof, unless the option by its terms specifically provides otherwise.
+During the lifetime of an optionee, an option may be exercised only by the optionee. - D. EXPIRATION FOLLOWING TERMINATION OF EMPLOYMENT.
+Under the 1996 Plan, an option will terminate immediately upon the optionee ceasing to be employed by the Company or a parent or subsidiary thereof, unless the option by its terms specifically provides otherwise.
 If termination is due to disability of the optionee, the optionee or his or her legal representative will have no more than three (3) months from the date of disability to exercise the option.
 If the termination is due to the death of the optionee, his or her legal representatives will have no more than one (1) year from the date of death to exercise the option, to the extent such option was exercisable on the date of death.